-Congressman Peter DeFazio was first elected to the U.S. Congress in 1986 and is now the longest serving House member in Oregon’s history.
-As the dean of the Oregon House delegation, he has developed a reputation as an independent, passionate and effective lawmaker.
+Congressman Peter DeFazio has spent his time in Congress working for Oregonians.
+As the dean of the Oregon House delegation, he has developed a reputation as an independent, passionate, and effective lawmaker.

 DeFazio and his wife, Myrnie Daut, live in Springfield, Oregon.
-He has logged over three million miles traveling between Oregon and Washington, DC.
-DeFazio has refused to accept congressional pay raises while the government is deficit spending, and has linked his pay to Social Security cost-of-living adjustments.
-Instead, he has used his pay raises to reduce the national debt and to fund scholarships at five southwestern Oregon community colleges; by the end of 2014, DeFazio will have contributed $378,000 of after-tax salary toward 237 scholarships and debt reduction.
+DeFazio has voted against and refused to accept every congressional pay raise while the government is deficit spending.
+Instead, he has used his pay raises to fund scholarships at five southwestern Oregon community colleges.
+As of the end of 2020, DeFazio contributed $445,744 of after-tax salary toward over 270 scholarships and debt reduction.
 He counts these scholarships among his proudest accomplishments.